-Click the map to expose the interactive controls, or click here to view a full-screen version of this map.
+Click 'Tap to Explore' to expose the interactive controls, or click here to view a full-screen version of this map or view better on mobile devices.

 The Long Path begins in New York City, at the West 175th Street subway station near the George Washington Bridge.
 After crossing the bridge the trail follows the Palisades Escarpment through the lands of Palisades Interstate Park.
 There are many spectacular views of the Hudson River, New York City and Yonkers.